Automated UI Testing Tools and Techniques

 Challenges of UI Testing

-1. Choosing the Right Automated UI Testing Tool
+1. Choosing the Right tools for UI testing

-Without the right automated UI testing tool, testers would have to manually test the user interface, which would be time-consuming and effort-intensive.
+Without the right UI automation tools, testers would have to manually test the user interface, which would be time-consuming and effort-intensive.
 Not to mention, manual testing is prone to human error.
 However, choosing a tool that fits into the testing team’s existing workflow is essential.
 It should also have record/playback abilities, support reusable tests, and require minimal maintenance.
 It should also have in-built mechanisms for reporting and tracking bugs.
-Given the huge number of automation frameworks in the market, one can see why making a choice would be challenging.
+Given the massive number of automation frameworks in the market, one can see why making a choice would be challenging.

 2. Complications of Testing Web Components

-Most websites now include functionalities that require several complex and unique web components to run.
-Testing complex elements such as maps, flowcharts, diagrams, etc., create another layer of difficulting while UI testing.
+Most websites now include functionalities requiring several complex and unique web components.
+Testing complex elements such as maps, flowcharts, diagrams, etc., create another layer of difficulting during UI testing.